Fast Uncertainty Quantification for Deep Object Pose Estimation: Implementation details

 \section{Implementation details}

 For UQ, our ensemble method uses multiple pose estimators from possibly different biases, \textit{e.g.}, different training datasets.
 We use the newly available real-world HOPE dataset~\cite{tyree2019hope} (see \Cref{fig:ensemble}(a) for examples), which consists of 28 grocery toy items with associated 3D models.
 It has 238 unique images with 914 unique object poses for evaluation, and the dataset does not provide any training images.
 For each object presented in the HOPE dataset, we generated different sets of 60,000 images, which uses visual domain randomization~\cite{tremblay2017icra:cube} to bridge the reality gap.
-We generated two different datasets from two different synthetic data generators available online, NDDS~\cite{to2018ndds} (see \Cref{fig:ensemble}(c) for one example) and ViSII~\cite{Morrical20visii} (see \Cref{fig:ensemble}(b)).
+We generated two different datasets from two different synthetic data generators available online, NDDS~\cite{to2018ndds} (see \Cref{fig:ensemble}(c) for one example) and NViSII~\cite{Morrical20visii} (see \Cref{fig:ensemble}(b)).
 The former one uses rasterization whereas the latter one uses ray-tracing.
 We trained the open-source pose estimator DOPE~\cite{tremblay2018pose} on both datasets as well as a modified DOPE architecture on NDDS only.
+It is worth noting that our UQ method is compatible with any pose estimator architecture and arbitrary number of estimators.
+In this paper we use DOPE for its state-of-the-art RGB-based pose estimation performance.